Srivandan0705/Three-Tier-Architecture-AWS-Terraform/README.md

 **Three-Tier-Architecture-AWS-Terraform**

-This repository contains terraform code to deploy a **Three-Tier Architecture** in AWS
+This module contains terraform code to deploy a **Three-Tier Architecture** in AWS

 It creates a **VPC** with **3 Public** and **3 Private Subnets**.